quyanna/sign-up-form/README.md

 TODO:

-- Adjust hero text font?
+- Add a banner on mobile